swaraj-das/SolutionZone-Swaraj/README.md

 > "A Zone of problem-solving brilliance!" 🎮

 ## ✨ About the Repository
-Welcome to **Swaraj's Solution Zone**!
+Welcome to **SolutionZone-Swaraj**!
 This repository is your one-stop destination for all the coding solutions I’ve crafted while tackling challenges on platforms like **GeeksforGeeks (GFG)** and **LeetCode**.
 Whether you're looking for DSA mastery or creative problem-solving, you'll find it all here.

 ## 🔧 Repository Features
 - ✔️ **Well-Organized Solutions**: Separate folders for **GFG** and **LeetCode**.